 Depending on your circumstances you can combine together qualifications to get the most out of your time in training, for example you can choose additional courses such as Functional Skills qualifications in English or Maths, and Workskills to help you get and keep a job.

-If you're unemployed, in receipt of benefits and have lived in the UK or European Union for the last three years we can cover the full cost of a Level 2 course, and also the full cost of a Level 3 course if you're aged 19-23.
+If you’re unemployed, in receipt of benefits and have lived in the UK or European Union for the last three years we can cover the full cost of a Level 2 course.

 If you’re employed then we may be able to offer part-funding – contact us for more information.